lonelyPorterCH/Anno1800/README.md

 Based on "Orchard Chemicals and Telephone Production Boosted By Items" by 997962520

 - Chemical Plants are now in the "All production Buildings" Pool (where they should have been in the first place)
-- Chemical Plants are now boosted by electricity
 - Chemical Plants and Perfume Mixer are now boosted by Thielmanns Tube
 - Orchards are now in the "All Production Buildings"  Pool (where they should have been in the first place)
 - Telephone Factories now count as Carpenty works
 - Arborist now also works for the Herb Farm
+- Assembly Lines are now boosted by Conveyor Items (I mean, its only logical)

 ## More Trade Contracts
 Based on the Spice it Up Version.